Rate Limits

 V1 API

-The V1 API has rate limiting on specific endpoints only:
+The V1 API applies additional rate limiting on specific endpoints only:

 EndpointAuthenticatedUnauthenticated